praekeltfoundation/contentrepo/README.md

 ## Content Embeddings
 if you want to generate content content embeddings, please make sure you define LOAD_TRANSFORMER_MODEL in your environment and set it to True
+NB: this causes the model to be loaded into memory and can significantly increase resource requirements

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)